Helpful Gardening Tips

-It's bright green color along with its tendency to creep along with the soil as it grows means that any area where it is planted will quickly fill in with color.
+Its bright green color and its tendency to creep along with the soil as it grows, means that any area where it is planted will quickly fill in with color.

 Hardy Planting Zone

-The Pennsylvania Sedge plugs should only be added to garden spaces that are within hardy zones 3 to 9.
+The Pennsylvania Sedge plugs should only be added to garden spaces within hardy zones 3 to 9.

 Bloom Season of Pennsylvania Sedge

-While there are flowering blooms on the Pennsylvania Sedge, they are short bloomers and small.
-A bright yellow colored flower will fill in the grass clumps and only last a couple of days.
+While there are flowering blooms on the Pennsylvania Sedge, they are short bloomers and minor.
+A bright yellow-colored flower will fill in the grass clumps and only last a couple of days.

 Height at Maturity

-Most of the Pennsylvania Sedge plugs that are planted will reach an average of eight inches tall when fully mature.
-Some of the tallest plugs can reach as much as twelve inches tall, but the plant is more likely to spread than grow in height.
+Most of the Pennsylvania Sedge plugs planted will reach an average of eight inches tall when fully mature.
+Some tallest plugs can reach as much as twelve inches tall, but the plant is more likely to spread than grow in height.

 Soil Type Preferred by Pennsylvania Sedge